viinasu/messaging-client/README.md

 * fetches the conversations and get messages

 ### Improvements
-- fuzzy searching (of conversation names or message contents), persisting new outoging messages, rich-text composing, handling new realtime incoming messages, or anything else you can think of!
+- fuzzy searching (of conversation names or message contents), persisting new outgoing messages, rich-text composing, handling new realtime incoming messages, or anything else you can think of!
 - Minimizing the number of ‘divs’
-- Use object destructuring
-- performance: do not sort on every render
 - UI for Messages page - the input box should stay all the way to the bottom of hte page, without needing to scroll down to see it.